uniphil/ones-and-zeros/writeups/2018-07-14-ones-and-zeros/writeup.md

 ### Introductions

 Many attendees knew each other prior to the workshop.
-In the future, get nametags and plan a better intro activity.
+In the future, get name-tags and plan a better intro activity.
 If people are asked to bring old power adapters again, reading them could be part of the causal introduction period.
-Maybe something with the nametags&hellip;
+Maybe something with the name-tags&hellip;

 The code of conduct and social rules were received really positively and enthusiastically.
 In the group feedback, Riley brought up that the social rules at RC are introduced with short skits.